bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Hang on.
 It's not black and white.
 There are different shades of safety here.
-I think you could make a case with LOT=true and Speedy Trial.
+I think you could make a case with `LOT=true` and Speedy Trial.
 And a long activation period, you could make it safe.

 Sjors Provoost: 01:09:41

 Well, the idea of Speedy Trial was to try it before anything else.
 So something like Lotru could have been done after the Speedy trial.
-There is no point in doing a Speedy trial with Lot=True because Lot=True is basically saying we're going to activate this software at some point in the future.
+There is no point in doing a Speedy trial with `LOT=true` because `LOT=true` is basically saying we're going to activate this software at some point in the future.
 If you're going to do that, then I don't think you need to Speedy trial.
-You can just use a LOT=true activation and then allow miners to signal from it right away.
+You can just use a `LOT=true` activation and then allow miners to signal from it right away.
 So there's no benefit in the speedy trial.

 NVK: 01:10:08